 My job is to educate my clients and prepare them to make an informed decision.
 I see no value in rushing a client through the decision-making process, but be warned!
 If I think you’re settling for second-best or veering off track or making the wrong call because you’re tired of looking, I’ll let you know.
 Oh yes, I will.

 The Bottom Line

-New clients make up 95% of my referrals.
+Referrals make up 95% of my business.
 That doesn’t happen by accident.
 It happens because when I find the right home for someone, I earn their trust.
 And with that trust, comes a referral or two.
-And with those referrals comes an opportunity for me to do a great job for someone else.
+And with those referrals comes an opportunity for me, Shauna Gold, to do a great job for someone else.
 And that’s my real bottom line.